lindenb/jvarkit/docs/VcfNoCallToHomRef.md

     -sf, --includeSamplesFile
       only converts those samples.
 Default: all samples are converted.
 One sample per line.
-    --noRecount
-      do not recount DP/AC/AN/AF atttributes
-      Default: false
     -o, --out
       Output file.
 Optional .
 Default: stdout
-    --outputbcf
-      Output bcf (for streams)
-      Default: false
     -p, --ploidy
       ploidy
       Default: 2
-    --vcfcreateindex
-      VCF, create tribble or tabix Index when writing a VCF/BCF to a file.
-      Default: false
-    --vcfmd5
-      VCF, create MD5 checksum when writing a VCF/BCF to a file.
-      Default: false
     --version
       print version and exit
-    -x
-      do not recount DP/AC/AN/AF atttributes
-      Default: false

 ```